PRESSKIT DE MEELFABRIEK

 PEOPLE

-Ab van der Wiel was inspired by New York’s rough Meatpacking District during a visit in the early 1980s, where industrial buildings were being repurposed.
-When he learned of the impending closure of De Meelfabriek in his hometown of Leiden, he immediately recognized the value of this industrial complex.
+Ab van der Wiel was inspired by the adaptive reuse of raw industrial buildings during a visit to New York’s Meatpacking District in the early 1980s.
+When he learned of the impending closure of the flour mill in his hometown of Leiden, he immediately recognised the potential of this remarkable industrial complex.

 What were the original purposes of the buildings on De Meelfabriek site?

-And what are their new functions?
+What are their new functions nowadays?
 Here’s an introduction to 10 unique components of the complex.

 MEELPAKHUIS, National Monument

 This functional design with concrete mushroom columns was originally used to store large quantities of flour.
 Replacing the original brick facade with a recessed glass facade has revealed the rhythmic structure of the columns.
 The columns are narrower at the top, where less load-bearing capacity was required.
 The sturdy base allowed the addition of three new floors.
-The monumental chute, once used as a slide for transporting flour sacks, is now the centerpiece of the private staircase.
-The ground floor and first floor will soon house an innovative commercial and cultural concept.
+The monumental double-helix structure, originally designed to slide sacks of flour between floors, serves as the focal point of the private staircase.
+The ground floor will soon house an innovative commercial and cultural concept.
 Numerous ingenious sustainability measures were applied during the transformation.

 Year built: 1937 / Transformation: started 2021, completion 2024